Therefore, it’s hard to learn how to get over being hurt by the one person you thought would never do it.

 The best way to avoid or overcome this is to live in the present.

 Refrain from diving deep into the past and ruining your present.
 What happened was past; what’s there right now is present.

 Accept it, cherish it, and try to move on.
 It may be difficult in the beginning, but certainly not impossible.

 6. Stop rewinding what happened

-People will walk up to you to ask what happened and why are you sad.
+People will walk up to you to ask what happened and why you are sad.
 If you’re trying to be over your past, stop rewinding what happened to you.
-That’s why we suggested writing down a journal as it would help the memory go weak once it’s out of the mind.
+That’s why we suggested writing down a journal, as it would help the memory go weak once it’s out of the mind.

 The more you rewind or express your grief to people, the more you tend to feel the pain.
 So, bury your past and forget it as a bad dream.
 Things go wrong with everyone, but life goes on.

 When someone hurts you, the first thing you might do is blame yourself for what happened.

 A relationship is like a cart; you need two wheels to move it further.
 If one breaks down, the cart won’t be able to move ahead.
 Likewise, it’s never about “I” or “Me”; instead, it’s about “Us” and “We.”

 So, stop blaming yourself for what happened.
 You may be at fault, but you were not solely responsible for things to go wrong.
 The sooner you accept it, the better you will feel and be able to overcome the entire situation.